 Morale, among other things, is the amount of confidence, enthusiasm, and determination, a person or group have at a particular time (Oxford Advance Learners Dictionary, Special price edition, 1998, p.7555).

 Almost in the same fashion, American Century Dictionary explains morale as a psychological concept that gives rise to confidence, determination of a person or group.

 Morale was originally ascribed to a military term to equate with French army word spirit (spirit) de corps, for a definite concept: it means devotion to and pride in one’s group.
 Essentially, morale is the capacity of a group's members to maintain belief in an institution or goal, particularly in the face of opposition or hardship.

-Workers Morale, Attitude and Job Satisfaction in Relation to Motivation
+Employees Morale, Job Attitude & Satisfaction in Relation to Motivation

 While motivationOpens in new window is described as the enthusiasm and persistence in a person to pursue a certain course of action, morale is concerned with why people choose a particular course of action in preference to others, and why they continue with a chosen action, often over a long period, and in the face of difficulties and problems.

 Morale is not frequently found in literature but the term is a widely applied concept.
 More often what is found in the literature is a description of the state of attitudes rather than the word.